bluescarni/piranha/doc/sphinx/hello_piranha.rst

 :py:class:`Fraction` in Python, and C++ functions accepting a ``rational`` parameter will accept :py:class:`Fraction` parameter when called from Python.

-The fundamental numerical types implemented in Piranha and their Python counterparts are the subjects of the next tutorial TODO.
+The fundamental numerical types implemented in Piranha and their Python counterparts are the subject of the :ref:`next tutorial chapter <fundamental_types>`.